 Therapy dogs are the personal property of the individual owner/handler, teacher, student or employee and are not owned by the school district.
 The owner/handler shall assume full responsibility for the therapy dog including but not limited to; providing proof of current certification as a therapy dog, proof of up-to-date vaccinations and general good health from a certified veterinary clinic, and proof of liability insurance.
 The handler/owner is responsible for maintaining the care and behavior of the dog and insuring suitability for interacting with students and others in the school while the therapy dog is on school district property.

-Legal References:

-Cross References:

-Policy History: Adopted on: Revised on: 11.14.2017
+Policy History: Adopted on: 11.14.2017 Revised on: 4036